 - Season beef with salt and pepper.
 In a stock pot over medium-high heat, add 1 tablespoon of olive oil.
 Once heated, add cubed stew meat.
 Sear on all sides.
 If needed, sear meat in two batches - do not overcrowd the pan.
 Remove beef and set aside.

 - Reduce heat to medium.
 Add 1 tablespoon of olive oil to stock pot.
 Add diced onion and cook for 2 minutes.
 Add garlic and cook for 1 additional minute.
 Add tomato paste and stir to coat onions and garlic.
 Then, add beef broth and worcestershire sauce.
-Using a whisk, scrape the bottom of the pan to deglaze and incorporate into broth.
+Using a whisk, scrape the bottom of the pan to deglaze and incorporate any browned bits into the broth.

 - Add beef back to pot.
 Bring to a boil.
-Cover, reduce heat to low, and simmer for 60 minutes (or until beef is tender).
+Cover, reduce heat to low, and simmer for about 60 minutes (or until beef is tender).

 - Add cubed potatoes and carrots.
-Cover and simmer for another 20-25 minutes, or until potatoes and carrots can easily be pierced with a fork.
+Cover and simmer for about 20-25 minutes, or until potatoes and carrots can easily be pierced with a fork.

 - Uncover and remove from heat.
 If you'd like a thinner stew, add more beef broth as desired.
 Top with fresh parsley and serve immediately.